ucb-cyarp/vitis/README.md

 ```

 ### Build:
-To build the suite of vitis tools, run the following commands:
+To build the suite of Laminar tools, run the following commands:

 ```
 cd vitis